WolfLaunchpad/Whitepaper/README.md

 # LEGAL DISCLAIMER
 🚨 Legal Disclaimer

 This document is provided for informational purposes only and does not constitute financial, investment, legal, or tax advice.
-The [Project Name] token and related ecosystem are experimental technologies and should be treated as such.
+The [WOLF] token and related ecosystem are experimental technologies and should be treated as such.

 By participating in, purchasing, holding, or otherwise using [WOLF] tokens or engaging with the project ecosystem, you acknowledge and agree to the following: